5vibecoderhcmut/extend_OS_assignment/README.md

 # Topic 3: Deadlock Detection using Wait-for Graph

-This version is arranged for output checking before plotting.

 ## Dataset groups

 The dataset folder now contains four groups.
 Each group has five CSV files: one original controlled-random case plus four additional pseudo-random cases.